 The Marine Industry: Slowly Sailing Towards Hydrogen Technology

 In comparison to road transportation, the use of hydrogen in the marine industry is still in its infancy.
 Although there are numerous research studies and pilot projects ongoing, there are currently very few hydrogen-powered vessels in use.
-As of 2020, Fuel Cells and Hydrogen Joint Undertaking reported that there were three operational hydrogen vessels worldwide.
-By comparison, for road transportation, there were around 10,000 operational hydrogen fuel cell vehicles worldwide in the same year.
+As of 2020, Fuel Cells and Hydrogen Joint Undertaking (FCH JU) reported that there were three operational hydrogen vessels worldwide.
+By comparison, for road transportation, there were around 10,000 operational hydrogen fuel cell vehicles (FCVs) worldwide in the same year.

 The marine industry has a significant role to play in reaching our net-zero targets.
 According to the International Maritime Organization (IMO), the shipping industry produces about 2.5% of the world’s greenhouse gas emissions, and if nothing is done differently, emissions might rise by up to 250% by 2050.
 Although the marine industry is just beginning to implement hydrogen technology, there is considerable interest and investment in this field.
 In 2022, there were three hydrogen-ready new-build vessels ordered.
 The future economic case for hydrogen in shipping also looks bright.
 According to a report by the International Energy Agency, 20% of hydrogen demand will come from shipping by 2050.